 From the first-grader to the 70-year-old grandparent, exercise provides a gateway to optimum mental and physical health and improved quality of life.
-Whether you are approaching physical activity to treat a current mental illness or would like to prevent any in the future, committing to a regular exercise routine will serve you well.
+Whether you are approaching physical activity to treat a current mental illness or would like to optimize your emotional wellness, committing to a regular exercise routine can serve you well.

 If you suffer from any chronic medical condition, you should speak to a doctor or physical therapist before engaging in a new activity or sport.
 Discuss your latest physical results with your physician regarding any heart conditions or other issues that might limit strenuous exercise.

 And if competitive or team sports are not your thing, remember that just a 30-minute walk every day can contribute to a healthier, happier mind.